 2011-12:Carrier had a breakout season offensively in his second year with Cape Breton, finishing second on the team with 70 points as the Screaming Eagles moved up to fifth in the Martimes Division.
 He scored 27 goals with 43 assists in 66 games, trailing only overage center Jonathan Brunelle in both categories, and was minus-10 with 65 penalty minutes.
 In Cape Breton’s one-sided first round playoff series with eventual QMJHL champion Saint John he scored 3 goals with 3 assists and was minus-4 with 16 penalty minutes in four games.
 Carrier joined Canada for the 2012 U18 World Junior Championship and was scoreless and minus-one in seven games for the bronze medal-winning squad.

-An all-weather forward who struggled with injuries in his draft year, Carrier combines good size with offensive skill and tops it off with a burning desire to leave it all out on the ice every night.
-He isn't afraid to play a physical style, or to take punishment in the corners or in front of the net to make a play, but has fallen victim in the past to trying to do too much on the ice.
-With great hands and a cannon of a shot, Carrier has already started working hard to improve his skating.
+Carrier is an all-weather forward who struggled with injuries during his junior career.
+He combines size with offensive skill and has a burning desire to leave it all out on the ice every night.
+He plays a physical style and will take punishment in the corners or in front of the net to make a play.
+He sometimes tries to do too much on the ice.
+With great hands and a cannon of a shot, Carrier has worked hard to improve his skating.